Thomas Shaw (composer): The Island of St Marguerite

 All therefore that can be ſaid of the preſent performance is, that the ſcenery is beautitul, the actors did juſtice to their parts, and the muſic is well ſelected.

 Part of the music (including the overture, some arias, duets and choruses) was composed by Shaw himself.
 However, in his dedication inside the published vocal score of 1789, Shaw advises that the librettist St John actually selected some other pieces of music, which probably include the opening chorus "Welcome all who sigh with Truth" whose music is borrowed from Geminiani and the Act I finale ("My love, from hour to hour", duet between the Commandant and Carline) borrowed from Mozart's Le nozze di Figaro (Act III opening duet "Crudel! perché finora" between the Count and Susanna).
 The latter, according to Robert Fiske, had just been published in London.

-Synopsis published in the European Magazine and London Review:
+The European Magazine and London Review published a synopsis:

-The ſtory of this Opera is as follows:

-Carline, a beautiful young lady, having experienced misfortunes, determines in diſguſt to enter a Convent; but being ſoon tired of that life reſolves on an eſcape, which ſhe has hopes to accompliſh by means of the Commandant, who had bribed his way into the Convent on amorous purpoſes.
+The ſtory of this Opera is as follows: Carline, a beautiful young lady, having experienced misfortunes, determines in diſguſt to enter a Convent; but being ſoon tired of that life reſolves on an eſcape, which ſhe has hopes to accompliſh by means of the Commandant, who had bribed his way into the Convent on amorous purpoſes.
 The priſon, over which the Commandant preſides, contains a young man, who, to prevent diſcovery, is concealed by an iron malk.
 This young man, in hopes of effecting his delivery, writes his name on a ſilver plate, and throws it into the moat that ſurrounds his priſon.
 Jonas, a fiſherman, finds the plate, and being ſeen by the Turnkey is immediately ſecured, and doomed to the torture.
 The Commandant however, hearing that nobody had ſeen the plate but the fiſherman, and that he could not read, orders his releaſe, particularly on finding that he ſells fiſh to the Nuns, and consequently can aſſiſt him in his views upon Carline.
 The fiſherman, who is in love with Nannette, a ſervant in the Convent, procures a ladder, intending to accompany the Commandant into the houſe; but while he is singing, the Commandant enters, and takes the ladder in with him.
 It had been determined between the Commandant and Carline, that ſhe ſhould aſſume the male attire, under which ſhe eſcapes.
 After her delivery, hearing the Commandant mention his priſoner, her curioſity is excited, and ſhe prevails on the Commandant to let her ſee the unhappy captive.
 An interview takes place between Carline and the Priſoner, who proves her own brother.
 The Commandant, on finding his priſoner was diſcovered, orders him and Carline to cloſe confinement; but at this time the people of the town, underſtanding that the priſoner was of Royal birth, determined to ſet him free, which, after a conteſt with the Commandant and his ſoldiers, they effect, and the piece concludes.